srt32/blog/source/2014-02-14-n-101-an-introduction-to-query-optimization.html.markdown

 end
 ```
+The important pieces to note are that we are now eager loading at the point when
+we actually call on markets (so the addresses get loaded only once) and that we map
+out id's to be used in a following query instead of returning mapped markets (which can't
+have the addresses loaded with them).
 As a result of these small updates, load times dropped drastically and load on
 the server came way down.

 ### Make it even better